robertdall/r2d2/readme.txt

 * Added new background colour to the aside post format
 * Fixes colour of edit button in entry meta

 = 1.1.8 =
 * Fixed style bug that added margin to the post format status
 * Fixed style bug in the post format chat editor style colour

+= 1.1.9 =
+* Replaces accidentally deleted r2d2-editor-style.css file.